 (u)(1) A person subject to a protective order issued pursuant to this section shall not own, possess, purchase, receive, or attempt to purchase or receive a firearm or ammunition while the protective order is in effect.

-(2) The court shall order a person subject to a protective order issued pursuant to this section to relinquish any firearms he or she owns or possesses pursuant to Section 527.9.
+(2) The court shall order a person subject to a protective order issued pursuant to this section to relinquish any firearms the person owns or possesses pursuant to Section 527.9.

 (3) A person who owns, possesses, purchases, or receives, or attempts to purchase or receive, a firearm or ammunition while the protective order is in effect is punishable pursuant to Section 29825 of the Penal Code.

-(v)(1) A minor or the minor’s legal guardian may petition the court to have information regarding the minor obtained when issuing an order pursuant to this section, including, but not limited to, the minor’s name, address, and the circumstances surrounding the protective order with respect to that minor, be kept confidential.
+(v)(1) A minor or the minor’s legal guardian may petition the court to have information regarding the minor that wasobtained in connection with a request for a protective order pursuant to this section, including, but not limited to, the minor’s name, address, and the circumstances surrounding the request for a protective order with respect to that minor, be kept confidential.